Anuska86/MemeApp/README.md

 Modal Display: Displays the selected "meme" in a beautiful, centered modal window.

+Easy Sharing: Dedicated buttons inside the modal allow users to Download the image or Copy the Link to share the meme easily.

 Tablet Simulation: The application interface is housed within a stylish, centered container to simulate a tablet viewing experience.

 🚀 Getting Started